 If you will be or have recently graduated from high school, your guidance counselor is usually the best source of local scholarship information.
 Most local organizations provide information to high school guidance offices on a regular basis.

-**Note: The Financial Aid Office is not responsible for processing scholarship applications.
+**Note: The Financial Aid Office is not responsible for processing private scholarship applications.
 All students are responsible for contacting the scholarship-granting agency and ensuring that all requirements are met.

 All scholarship opportunities, both internal and external, can be found on the NWCCD Scholarship Application website sheridan.academicworks.com.